iyobo/pouchorm/README.md

 A solid ORM for working with PouchDB.
 - Typescript is a first class citizen.
+  - Will work with raw javascript, but you'll be missing out on the cool Typescript dev perks.
 - Work with the concept of collections and pouch databases
   - Multiple collections in a single Database
   - Multiple collections in multiple Databases
+- Supports web,  electron, react-native, and anything else pouchdb supports.

 ## To install
 `npm i pouch-collection`